UMAprotocol/docs/docs/developers/emp-deployment.md

 - [Approved Kovan collateral currencies](https://thegraph.com/explorer/subgraph/umaprotocol/uma-kovan?query=Whitelisted%20Collateral%20Currencies)
 - [Approved Kovan price identifiers](https://thegraph.com/explorer/subgraph/umaprotocol/uma-kovan?query=Pricefeed%20Identifiers)

-To add a new price identifier or collateral currency to mainnet, please propose one to UMA voters by following the [UMIP process](/uma-tokenholders/umips).
+To add a new price identifier or collateral currency to mainnet, please propose one to UMA voters by following the instructions detailed [here](/uma-tokenholders/adding-price-id).

 To add a new price identifier to Kovan, please submit a pull request that adds your price identifier in the correct format to the list [here](https://github.com/UMAprotocol/protocol/blob/master/packages/core/config/identifiers.json).
 Please follow the UMA contribution guidelines and make sure to tag `@UMAprotocol/eng` for review.
 As an alternative, you can contact the UMA core team in the UMA Discord.